PhamTrungHieu2001/Nashville-Housing/README.md

 ## Project Overview

-This project focuses on cleaning and preparing raw housing data stored in a SQL database for analysis.
-The primary goal is to identify and rectify inconsistencies, remove duplicates, handle missing values, and transform the data into a standardized format suitable for downstream analysis.
-This cleaned data can be used for various analyses, including price predictions, market trends, and more.
+This project focuses on cleaning and preparing raw housing data stored in an SQL database for analysis.
+The database contains data about housing sales in Nashville.
+The primary goal is to remove duplicates, handle missing values, and transform the data into a standardized format suitable for downstream analysis.

 ## Project Structure